 There are some extra features worth mentioning.
 The ST224P comes with an electric start for colder days (or if you don’t want to throw your shoulder out).
 They don’t provide an extension cord for this.
 Two LED headlights light the way when working in the dark.
 These could be a bit brighter in my opinion.

 Heated handlebars are a favorite feature of mine and are included with this model.
-Unfortunately, they don’t get warm enough for my liking.
-It’s tough to even tell if they’re on when wearing standard winter gloves.
+Unfortunately, they don’t get warm enough.
+It’s tough to even tell if they’re on when wearing basic winter gloves.

 What Conditions is the Husqvarna ST224P Best for?

 Husqvarna offers a 3-year limited warranty on this snow blower.
-It also comes with a 5-year engine warranty.
+The engine carries a 5-year warranty.

-It should be noted that Husqvarna makes the exact same machine but without the power steering for a lower price (about $100).
-That model is called the ST224 (note the P is added for power steering).
+Husqvarna makes the exact same machine but without the power steering for a lower price (about $100).
+That model is listed as the ST224 (note the P is added for power steering).
 I’d recommend that to younger, physically fit individuals who would like to save some money.
 Otherwise, I think the extra cost for the power steering is worth it in the long run.
 Especially since this machine is a bit heavier and longer than most 24-inch models.

-The ST224P is a great snowblower by Husqvarna.
+The ST224P is a great snowblower.
 Good power, great handling, quality build, and a fair price.
+It’s on my list of best two stage snow blowers.
 You can’t go wrong here.

 Model: 961930122 (Operator’s Manual)